 Jump to topic

-Humans and animals suffer from similar diseases, including obesity, heart disease, cancer, diabetes, and kidney diseases.
+Humans and animals suffer from similar diseases.
+This includes obesity, heart problems, cancer, diabetes, and kidney diseases.

-There’s been an earlier debate among veterinarians on whether cats suffer heart diseases.
-However, like many animals, cats can suffer some forms of heart diseases.
-This situation occurs when the heart doesn’t perform at the optimal level, or when it doesn’t perform at all.
-Most of the heart diseases cases in cats are rare, but they exist.
+There’s been an earlier debate among veterinarians on whether cats develop cardiovascular diseases, too.
+Like many animals, they do.
+This occurs when the heart doesn’t perform at the optimal level or when it doesn’t perform at all.
+Most of the cardiovascular cases in cats are rare, but they exist.

-One of the most common heart conditions suffered by cats is hypertrophic cardiomyopathy, also known as HCM.
-Hypertrophic cardiomyopathy affects about 10-15% of cats and it's one of the common diseases found in most cat breeds.
+One of the most common heart conditions suffered by cats is hypertrophic cardiomyopathy (HCM).
+It affects about 10-15% of cats and is one of the common diseases found in most cat breeds.